London Buddhist Vihara

 The London Buddhist Vihara (Sinhala:ලන්ඩන් බෞද්ධ විහාරය Landan Bauddha Viharaya) is one of the main Theravada Buddhist temples in the United Kingdom.
 The Vihara was the first Sri Lankan Buddhist monastery to be established outside Asia.

 Established in 1926, the Vihara is managed by the Anagarika Dharmapala Trust in Colombo.
-The current chief bhikkhu of the Vihara is Ven Bogoda Seelawimala Nayaka Thera, who is also the Chief Sangha Nayaka of Great Britain.
+The current chief bhikkhu of the Vihara is Ven.
+Bogoda Seelawimala Nayaka Thera, who is also the Chief Sangha Nayaka of Great Britain.

-The Vihara building, Grade II listed, was the social club for the Bedford Park garden suburb until 1939.
+The Vihara building, Grade II listed, was the social club for Chiswick's Bedford Park garden suburb until 1939.
 The building was designed by Norman Shaw; the interior, now much modified, was by Edward John May.

 History

 The London Buddhist Vihara was founded in 1926 by Anagarika Dharmapala.

-One of the temple's main benefactors during its early days was Mary Foster, who financed ‘Foster House’ in Ealing.
+One of the temple's main benefactors during its early days was Mary E. Foster, who financed ‘Foster House’ in Ealing.
 This was the first Sri Lankan Buddhist temple established outside Asia and was named the London Buddhist Vihara in 1926.
 Shortly afterwards, the Vihara moved to Gloucester Road in the Royal Borough of Kensington and Chelsea, where it continued until the Second World War.
 During the war, the temple premises were requisitioned, and the monks returned to Ceylon.